How does it feel to be caught in the middle of a brewing trade war rife with tariffs?

 How Bad Can It Get?
 Nobody Knows

-The EU and United States recently took a step back from an all-out trade war — at least temporarily.
+The EU and the United States recently took a step back from an all-out trade war — at least temporarily.
 Both sides agreed to further negotiations and a delay in imposing threatened tariffs.

 There’s been no such cease-fire in the U.S.-China trade situation or disputes with Canada, Mexico, and other countries.
 On July 16, the U.S. complained to the World Trade Organization about “retaliatory tariffs” placed on U.S. goods in response to U.S. tariffs.